ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/istio.md

 The journey to cloud-native microservices comes with great technical benefits.
 As we saw in the microservices reference architecture (Bluecompute) we were able to deploy, update, test, and manage individual microservices that comprise the overall application.
 By leveraging `Helm`, we are able to package these services into charts and package those into an umbrella chart that deploys the entire application stack conveniently and quickly.

 Having such flexibility comes at a price though.
 For example, the more microservices you have, the more complicated it becomes to manage, deploy, update, monitor, and debug.
-Thankfully, the Kubernetes community acknowledge these limitations and has provided us with the concept of a `Service Mesh`.
+Thankfully, the Kubernetes community acknowledge these limitations and has provided us with the concept of a service mesh.
 As explained [here](https://istio.io/docs/concepts/what-is-istio/#what-is-a-service-mesh), the term "service mesh" describes the network of microservices that make up applications and the interactions between them.
-Examples of service mesh projects include [OpenShift](https://www.openshift.com/), developed by RedHat, and [`Istio`](https://istio.io/), co-developed by IBM and Google.
+Examples of service mesh projects include [OpenShift](https://www.openshift.com/), developed by RedHat, and [Istio](https://istio.io/), co-developed by IBM and Google.
 Featured in Bluecompute, Istio aims to help you connect, secure, control, and observe your services in a standardized and language-agnostic way that doesn't require any code changes to the services.

 ## Requirements

 * A Kubernetes cluster
-	+ [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) - Create a Kubernetes cluster in IBM Cloud.
+  * [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) - Create a Kubernetes cluster in IBM Cloud.
 The application runs in the Lite cluster, which is free of charge.
 Follow the instructions [here](https://console.bluemix.net/docs/containers/container_index.html).
-	+ For local development/deployment, try a single-node cluster setup with [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)
+  * For local development/deployment, try a single-node cluster setup with [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)
 * [kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/) (Kubernetes CLI) - Follow instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install it onto your platform.
 * [helm](https://github.com/kubernetes/helm) (Kubernetes package manager) - Follow the instructions [here](https://github.com/kubernetes/helm/blob/master/docs/install.md) to install it on your platform.
-	+ If using `IBM Cloud Private`, we recommend you follow these [instructions](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.0/app_center/create_helm_cli.html) to install `helm`.
+  * If using `IBM Cloud Private`, we recommend you follow these [instructions](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.0/app_center/create_helm_cli.html) to install `helm`.
-	+ If using IBM Cloud Kubernetes Service (IKS), please use the most up-to-date version of helm
+  * If using IBM Cloud Kubernetes Service (IKS), please use the most up-to-date version of helm

 ## Blue-Compute Istiofied